sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 Three further spcecies are of note for the large size of their mitochondrial genomes.
 The mitochondrial genome of *Amborella trichopoda* is 3.9 Mbp, and additionally "it is the single sister species to all other extant angiosperms" [@rice2013horizontal].
 The mitochondrial genomes of *Silene noctiflora* and *Silene conica* are 6.7 Mbp and 11.3 Mbp respecitvely [@sloan2012rapid].

-The SMarTForests project published the draft genome sequence of the 20 gigabase [white spruce (*Picea glauca*) genome][whitespruce], seven times the size of the human genome, sequenced using the Illumina HiSeq and MiSeq sequencing platforms.
+The SMarTForests project published the draft genome sequence of the 20 gigabase white spruce (*Picea glauca*) genome [@birol2013assembling], seven times the size of the human genome, sequenced using the Illumina HiSeq and MiSeq sequencing platforms.
 Whole genome sequencing data contains reads originating from both the nuclear and organellar genomes.
 Whereas one copy of the diploid nuclear genome is found in each cell, hundreds of organelles are present, and thus hundreds of copies of the organellar genomes.
 This abundance results in an overrepresentation of the organellar genomes in whole genome sequencing data.

-Assembling a single lane of whole genome sequencing data using [ABySS][abyss] yields an assembly composed of organellar sequences and nuclear repeat elements.
+Assembling a single lane of whole genome sequencing data using ABySS [@simpson2009abyss] yields an assembly composed of organellar sequences and nuclear repeat elements.
 The assembled sequences that originate from the organellar genomes are separated from those of nuclear origin by classifying the sequences using their length, depth of coverage and GC content.
-The organellar genomes of white spruce are compared to those of [Norway spruce (*Picea abies*)][norwayspruce].
+The organellar genomes of white spruce are compared to those of Norway spruce (*Picea abies*) [@nystedt2013norway].

 Methods
 ================================================================================